TeamUbersmith/order-forms/README.md

 Setup
 -----

-This has been tested on a LAMP stack running PHP 5.3+, MySQL 5+, Apache 2+, and CentOS.
+This has been tested on a LAMP stack running PHP 5.3+, MySQL 5+, Apache 2+ with mod_rewrite, and CentOS.
 It should work on your favorite flavor or Linux and should be fine behind Nginx or another web server.
 It may even work with MySQL <5.
 The only hard requirement is PHP 5.3+.

 To get started: